+Existing Conditions

-The detached five-bedroom single-family dwelling incorporates design elements commonly seen in Craftsman homes.
-Exterior design elements include a low-pitched roof, overhanging eaves, exposed beams, a wide covered front porch supported by wood pillars and an earth tones color palette.
-The home also incorporates vertical shake siding.
-Existing Conditions Fullerton Heritage conducted a pre-application survey prior to application submittal, pursuant to the guidelines.
+Fullerton Heritage conducted a pre-application survey prior to application submittal, pursuant to the guidelines.
 The pre-application survey determines and discusses whether the property qualifies as a good candidate for a Mills Act contract.
 A member of Fullerton Heritage met with the property owners, took pictures of the exterior of the property and provided documentation to the City of Fullerton Planning Division.
 Staff evaluated the property qualifications and made considerations in areas that appear to have lost historic integrity and unsightly or unkempt areas.
+These included:

-These included: - Inappropriate landscaping - Incompatible fencing in front or side yards - Architectural features that were not historic features of the residence - Mechanical equipment.
+- Inappropriate landscaping - Incompatible fencing in front or side yards - Architectural features that were not historic features of the residence - Mechanical equipment.

 Staff visited the property on April 23, 2025 and conducted a pre-contract inspection.
 A thorough walk-through of the exterior of the property revealed that the property is generally in good standing with proper maintenance of its historic integrity.
-As demonstrated in Figure 2, the exterior of the home is well maintained and its original architectural features, overhanging eaves, exposed beam, wide covered patio and vertical shake siding remain intact.
+As demonstrated in Figure 2, the exterior of the home is well maintained and its original architectural features, including smooth stucco siding, red tile roof, wrought iron railings and arched windows remain intact.

 Figure 2

 Findings from the pre-contract inspection show the property continues to maintain its architectural integrity and according to state and local standards and remains a qualified historical property appropriate for consideration of a Mills Act contract.

-Mills Act Contract The Mills Act contract does not require properties to return a building to its appearance during a specific historic period.
-However, work completed on the property should support long-term preservation of the building and shall conform with the Secretary of Interior's Standards for Rehabilitation.
+Mills Act Contract

+The Mills Act contract does not require properties to return a building to its appearance during a specific historic period.
+However, work completed on the property should support the long-term preservation of the building and shall conform with the Secretary of Interior's Standards for Rehabilitation.
 All work must relate to the exterior or building systems.

-The City requires Mills Act contract applicants to submit a description of work, timeline and cost estimates for property rehabilitation during the first ten-year term of the contract.
-The Rehabilitation / Maintenance Plan (Attachment 3) provides a three-year work plan.
+The City requires Mills Act contract applicants to submit a description of work, timeline and cost estimates for the rehabilitation of the property during the first ten-year term of the contract.
+The Rehabilitation / Maintenance Plan (Attachment 3) provides a threeyear work plan.
 The Mills Act contract between the property owners and the City of Fullerton includes the Rehabilitation / Maintenance Plan as an attachment and becomes binding on all future property owners.
 The proposed Rehabilitation / Maintenance Plan identifies qualifying exterior improvements.

-The owners would need to submit a report to the City each year after executing the Mills Act contract to demonstrate Rehabilitation / Maintenance Plan progress and to demonstrate compliance with the contract terms.
-The owners must obtain any building permits required for on-going rehabilitation work and for any long-term maintenance work.
-Property Tax Revenue Impacts Staff analyzed the property tax reduction resulting from this Mills Act contract.
+The owners would need to submit a report to the City each year after the execution of the Mills Act contract to demonstrate the progress of the Rehabilitation / Maintenance Plan and to demonstrate compliance with the terms of the contract.
+The owners must obtain necessary building permits required for the on-going rehabilitation work and for any long-term maintenance work.

+Property Tax Revenue Impacts

+Staff analyzed the property tax reduction resulting from this Mills Act contract.
 The following estimates reduced property tax City would receive from this property, based on the Tax Assessment Worksheet in Attachment 4 and using the income method described in the Mills Act Program Guidelines.

-Fullerton's Share of the Property Tax Estimated from this Property Before Mills Act (Estimate) After Mills Act (Estimate) 336 West Brookdale Place \$1,497.50 \$624.50 The Assessor's estimate indicates the City would receive approximately \$873 less per year in property taxes (\$8,730 after ten years) with this contract.
-The estimated tax reduction to all taxing entities totals \$55,818.10 over the initial ten-year term.
-The proposed rehabilitation budget for the same period totals \$67,800.
+Fullerton's Share of the Property Before Mills Act After Mills Act Tax Estimated from this Property (Estimate) (Estimate) 520 West Valley View Drive \$1,400.22 \$553.34

+The Assessor's estimate indicates the City would receive approximately \$846.88 less per year in property taxes (\$8,468.80 after ten years) with this contract.
+The estimated tax reduction to all taxing entities totals \$54,142 over the initial ten-year term.
+The proposed rehabilitation budget for the same period totals \$262,800.

 Attachments:

-- Attachment 1 PowerPoint Presentation - Attachment 2 Draft City Council Resolution No. 2025-XXX - Attachment 3 Rehabilitation and Maintenance Plan - Attachment 4 Mills Act Tax Assessment Worksheet cc: City Manager Eric J. Levitt
+- Attachment 1 PowerPoint Presentation - Attachment 2 Draft City Council Resolution No. 2025-XXX - Attachment 3 Rehabilitation and Maintenance Plan

+- Attachment 4 Mills Act Tax Assessment Worksheet - cc: City Manager Eric J. Levitt